-The LuminAID PackLite Max is a traveler's dream.
-If you often find yourself in remote parts of the world on long treks or backpacking trips, this lantern will serve you very well.
+The LuminAID PackLite Max could be a traveler's best friend.
+If you often find yourself in remote parts of the world on long treks or backpacking trips, this lantern will serve you well.
 It can be charged quickly via micro USB, but also comes with a built-in solar panel for when a reliable outlet is nowhere in sight.
 Its USB charge out port can also be a potential (literal) lifesaver if your smartphone or other small devices need a battery boost.
 Because it's inflatable, it also packs down fairly compactly and can be hung from the back of a pack to charge in the sun during the day.
 If you are willing to try ditching a headlamp, it is a viable option in the backcountry.

 LuminAID PackLite Max 2-in-1 Review